-Powered speakers come in many varieties from many different manufacturers including the big name brands like Yamaha and Mackie, there’s tons of choice but we’ve narrowed it down to the best ten which are all specifically well-equipped for club performances, private events, live gigs, and everything in between.
+Powered speakers come in many varieties from many different manufacturers including the big name brands like Yamaha and Mackie, there’s tons of choice but we’ve narrowed it down to the best ten powered speakers for DJs which are all specifically well-equipped for club performances, private events, live gigs, and everything in between.

 |Bose F1 Model 812||1000W||1 x 12″ LF Driver; Mid/High Line Array: 8 x Drivers; Frequency Range: 47 Hz to 20 kHz;||PRICING|

 |Mackie Thump 12||1300W||Frequency Response: 50 Hz to 23 kHz; 12" Woofer; HF Driver: 1.4" Titanium Compression||PRICING|

 |Electro-Voice ZLX-12P||1000W||For Live Stage, Theater, DJ Setups; 12″ Woofer; Frequency Response: 65 Hz to 18 kHz;||PRICING|

 |JBL EON612||1000W||12" Woofer with Bass-Reflex Cabinet; 1000W Peak Class-D Amplifier; 5-Way User Definable Parametric EQ;||PRICING|

 |Mackie SRM650||1600W||Front Ported for Maximum Low-End; Precision 2-Way Digital Crossover;||PRICING|